Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a quantum-resistant blockchain architecture designed to secure distributed ledgers against the computational threats posed by quantum algorithms, while addressing the scalability challenges observed in earlier QKD-integrated systems.
-By replacing computationally vulnerable asymmetric cryptography with information-theoretically secure Wegman-Carter authentication and substituting Proof-of-Work with a quantum-secured BFT consensus, our architecture aims to establish a security paradigm that is resilient to both Shor’s and Grover’s algorithms.

-A central feature of this work is the integration of the TF-QKD protocol within a star-shaped network topology centered on an untrusted relay.
-This design offers a scalable alternative to traditional point-to-point BB84 schemes.
-Physically, the protocol overcomes the linear rate-loss limit, enabling secure key distribution over inter-city distances that are difficult to achieve without trusted repeaters.
+In this paper, we have proposed a quantum-resistant blockchain architecture designed to secure distributed ledgers against the computational threats posed by quantum algorithms, while addressing the scalability challenges observed in traditional QKD-integrated systems.
+By replacing computationally vulnerable asymmetric cryptography with information-theoretically secure WC authentication and substituting Proof-of-Work with a quantum-secured BFT consensus, this architecture aims to establish a security paradigm that is resilient to both Shor’s and Grover’s algorithms.
+An advantage in the quantum blockchain is the exact integration of the TF-QKD protocol within a star-shaped network topology centered on an untrusted relay at just the right station.
+This design offers a scalable alternative to traditional point-to-point BB84-based schemes.
+Physically, the TF-QKD protocol overcomes the linear rate-loss limit, enabling secure key distribution over inter-city distances that are usually difficult to achieve without trusted repeaters.
 Architecturally, the star topology reduces the physical link complexity from quadratic $\mathrm{O}(N^2)$ to linear $\mathrm{O}(N)$, thereby lowering the infrastructure requirements for expanding consortium networks.
-Furthermore, the measurement-device-independent nature of TF-QKD mitigates detector side-channel risks, maintaining system security even in the presence of an untrusted central relay.
+Notably, the TF-QKD-based physical layer effectively neutralizes detector side-channel risks, maintaining uncompromised system security even with an untrusted central relay.
+Ultimately, this cross-layer framework bridges the critical gap between theoretical quantum cryptography and applied distributed ledger technology, providing a blueprint for deploying next-generation, unconditionally secure financial infrastructures.

-The comprehensive performance analysis, bridging physical layer constraints with consensus layer demands, supports the practical feasibility of the proposed framework.
-Numerical simulations indicate that the system can sustain transaction throughputs suitable for metropolitan-scale consortiums, achieving approximately 303 TPS for a network of 20 nodes with a radius of 50 km, while also supporting connectivity for longer backbone links up to 165 km.
-Moreover, the robustness analysis suggests that the architecture possesses a degree of resilience against environmental phase noise and hardware degradation, indicating its potential for deployment in real-world optical fiber environments.

-Future research will focus on two primary directions.
-First, we intend to optimize the consensus algorithm to reduce its communication complexity, thereby alleviating the key consumption overhead in larger networks.
-Second, we plan to explore the integration of this architecture with free-space quantum communication technologies, with the aim of extending the coverage of quantum-secured blockchains to mobile nodes and satellite-based global networks.